Timinator2000/Algorithm_X/05 - generalized exact cover/07 - mrs knuth - matrix.md

 <BR>

-Like we have done before, let's hide the unused rows to highlight the "exact cover".
+Like we have done before, let's hide the unused rows to highlight the _exact cover_.

 <BR><BR>